 How Economic Development Can Help You

 Economic Development Authorities finance development projects by lending money, issuing bonds, and managing grants.
-That means an EDA can help your business by helping you find tax incentives, tax credits, lodging exemptions, research and development sales tax exemptions, and more.
+That means an EDA can help your business by helping you find tax incentives, tax credits, lodging exemptions, research and development, sales tax exemptions, and more.
 These can help kickstart a new business—and are often tied to job creation.
-EDAs are also empowered to assist during disaster recovery so your community can get back on its feet more quickly when catastrophe strikes.
+EDAs can also assist during disaster recovery so your community can get back on its feet more quickly when catastrophe strikes.

 One of the perks of an EDA in your community is that you’ll have a new support network.

-- As a business owner, there are all kinds of vendors, clients, partners, and suppliers that they can connect you with.
+- As a business owner, an EDA can connect you with all kinds of vendors, clients, partners, and suppliers.
 These networking opportunities are a big part of getting your business started and off the ground, and they can play a crucial part in your success.
 In some cases, EDAs even help conduct promotion and marketing efforts, bringing in new customers for businesses in your town and more awareness to community members.

 - For community members, businesses will be fiscally healthier— and incentivized to create more and better job opportunities.
-Ideally, this is a bottom-up development strategy: as more people are employed at jobs with good wages, they have more money to spend at local businesses.
+Ideally, this is a bottom-up development strategy: as more people have jobs with good wages, they have more money to spend at local businesses.
 This, in turn, offers more business development and job opportunities—a growth spurt for your hometown.

 The People that Build your Town